datazoompuc/datazoom.amazonia/README.md

 ### 6. Irrigation (`"mapbiomas_irrigation"`)

-**Note**: Temporarily unavailable – no irrigation statistics file exists on MapBiomas’s Dataverse archive at any collection (checked live; only ATBD methodology handbooks and an unrelated agriculture-statistics dataset).
-Left in place pointing at documentation for whoever investigates a replacement.
+**Note**: Temporarily unavailable – no irrigation statistics file exists on MapBiomas’s Dataverse archive at any collection. `docs_url` is left pointing at MapBiomas’s documentation for whoever investigates a replacement.

-Previously included: - **Irrigated Areas**: Extent of irrigation in agricultural systems - **Irrigation Type**: Drip, center-pivot, flood irrigation - **Crop Types Under Irrigation**: Which crops receive irrigation
+Provides: - **Irrigated Areas**: Extent of irrigation in agricultural systems - **Irrigation Type**: Drip, center-pivot, flood irrigation - **Crop Types Under Irrigation**: Which crops receive irrigation

 ### 7. Water Bodies (`"mapbiomas_water"`)

-`"municipality"` and `"biome"` work. **`"state"` is unavailable**: no MapBiomas collection publishes a state-level water sheet upstream (checked live).
-Previously all three geo_levels were dead; municipality and biome now point at working links.
+`"municipality"` and `"biome"` work. **`"state"` is unavailable**: no MapBiomas collection publishes a state-level water sheet upstream.

 - **Surface Water Extent**: Permanent and seasonal water bodies, by municipality or biome